istio/istio/tests/e2e/README.md

 ```

 **Option 2:** Already committed changes to istio/istio master branch
-NOTE: SHA used for GIT_SHA is one that is already committed on istio/istio.
+NOTE: SHA used as TAG is one that is already committed on istio/istio.
 You can pick any SHA you want.
 ```
 export HUB="gcr.io/istio-testing"
-export GIT_SHA="d0142e1afe41c18917018e2fa85ab37254f7e0ca"
+export TAG="d0142e1afe41c18917018e2fa85ab37254f7e0ca"
 ```

 **Option 3:** Testing local changes